-- Meet with community stakeholders, federal/state land-managers, tribes, and pertinent regulatory agencies (BLM, USFS, LADWP, CDFW, CT, TOML, MLTPA, MLR, ESCOG, BOS Supervisors, ESSRP, YARTs), adjacent counties and others) to ensure cohesive trails planning and management as needed (Town and County staff). - Conduct collection of GIS data and mapping to plan for future trail alignments as needed.
-Proposed trail alignments for CSA 1 trails by June 2024 (Town and County staff). - Continued data collection from trail and vehicle counters to inform future trails management and planning as needed.
-Reports from Summer / Winter 24-25 trail counts by May 2025 (Town and County staff). - Continue agency collaboration for trails planning and multi-modal accessibility including possible OHV connections (Combined Use Roads) as needed (Town and County staff). - Investigate and identify funding sources for foundational division expenses, staffing and trail projects as needed
+- Meet with community stakeholders, federal/state land-managers, tribes, and pertinent regulatory agencies (BLM, USFS, LADWP, CDFW, CT, TOML, MLTPA, MLR, ESCOG, BOS Supervisors, ESSRP, YARTs, adjacent counties and others) to ensure cohesive trails planning and management as needed. - Conduct collection of GIS data and mapping to plan for future trail alignments as needed.
+Proposed trail alignments for CSA 1 trails by June 2024. - Continued data collection from trail and vehicle counters to inform future trails management and planning as needed.
+Reports from Summer / Winter 24-25 trail counts by May 2025. - Continue agency collaboration for trails planning and multi-modal accessibility including possible OHV connections (Combined Use Roads) as needed. - Investigate and identify funding sources for foundational division expenses, staffing and trail projects as needed. - Develop mapping and baseline data from WE 900.3 as needed.
+Data collection to begin in July 2025.

-- (Town and County staff). - Develop mapping and baseline data from WE 900.3 as needed.
-Data collection to begin in July 2025 (Town and County staff). - Develop and inventory wayfinding standards that inform WE 900.7 (Community Traffic Calming, Complete Streets and Design Standards) as needed.
-Expected to begin July 2024.
-(Town and County staff) - Update TOML Trail System Standards.
-(Town staff) - Future development of Regional Trails Plan for Long Valley and Tri-Valley.
-(County staff) - Continue work on North County Regional Trails Network Bridgeport and Antelope Valleys (Combined Use Roads / OHV and the West Walker River/Mt Gate Planning effort) as needed.
-(County staff) - Support the Eastern Sierra Sustainable Recreation Partnership (ESSRP) efforts such as Trails to Towns and the renewal of the ESSRP partnership as needed.
-(Town and County staff) - Community outreach to coordinate OHV/OSV staging areas for summer/winter recreation needs and community access points in the region as needed.
-(Town and County staff) - Future amendment(s) to adopted Bicycle Plan and or Trails Plan as needed.
-(Town and County staff) - Trails planning in Town of Mammoth Lakes owned parcel along Mammoth Creek.
-(Town staff) - Leverage professional consultant to analyze our existing trail counter data, and extrapolate these data across the region using cloud based trail data sources such as Strava and Alltrails.
-Consultant to combine this information with cell phone data and provide a plan for regional trails, trailheads and connectivity.
-(LTC staff) - Develop a TOML Trails System Master Plan (TSMP).
-(Town staff)
+- Develop and inventory wayfinding standards that inform WE 900.7 (Community Traffic Calming, Complete Streets and Design Standards) as needed.
+Expected to begin July 2024. - Update TOML Trail System Standards. - Future development of Regional Trails Plan for Long Valley and Tri-Valley. - Continue work on North County Regional Trails Network Bridgeport and Antelope Valleys (Combined Use Roads / OHV and the West Walker River/Mt Gate Planning effort) as needed. - Support the Eastern Sierra Sustainable Recreation Partnership (ESSRP) efforts such as Trails to Towns and the renewal of the ESSRP partnership as needed. - Community outreach to coordinate OHV/OSV staging areas for summer/winter recreation needs and community access points in the region as needed. - Future amendment(s) to adopted Bicycle Plan and or Trails Plan as needed. - Trails planning in Town of Mammoth Lakes owned parcel along Mammoth Creek. - Leverage professional consultant to analyze our existing trail counter data, and extrapolate these data across the region using cloud based trail data sources such as Strava and Alltrails.
+Consultant to combine this information with cell phone data and provide a plan for regional trails, trailheads and connectivity. - Develop a TOML Trails System Master Plan (TSMP).